 When I hear those above passages I feel guilty because I am surrounded by people who believe, yet sometimes it is so hard for me to hold on to hope.
 I fear that my faith is not the size of a mustard seed and my son will lack because of it.
 I have to keep coming back to Peter's words, "Lord, I believe.
 Help my unbelief."
 I suppose that's all that matters in the end, though - that I keep coming back.
 I don't know.

-The Sunday after James was born gave us this message:
+The Sunday after JF was born gave us this message:

 The person who is trustworthy in very small matters is also trustworthy in great ones; Lk 16

 It makes me think that, if nothing else, God has found Travis and I to be trustworthy in the very small matters.

 Please pray that God will heal my son's brain.
 Please pray for continued success with bottle feedings.
 Please pray for normal muscle tone and no more tremors.

 And please pray for me, Travis, our marriage and our family.
 The stress and emotions are often overwhelming.